cmguandalin/TripoSH-Fitting-v2/README.md

 1. Loads data and covariance matrices from specified paths.
 2. Filters the data based on specified multipoles and wavenumber ranges.
 3. Computes model predictions using the BIKER emulator.
-4. Performs a likelihood analysis using the nested Monte Carlo sampling method implemented in the `nautilus` library.
+4. Performs a likelihood analysis using the nested Monte Carlo sampling method implemented in the `pocoMC` library.
 5. Supports multiprocessing for faster computation.

 ---